Chemical weapons deal wins time for Syria's Assad but at a cost

 "There have been questions about his control over the so-called 'moderate opposition'," Lister said.
 "If he does have any control, large portions will now look at him and his perceived ability to attract Western backing as significantly weaker than was the case a few days ago."

-"What has happened now is a Russian and U.S. deal that legitimises the al Qaeda line that the West acts only in its own interests and won't intervene unless it suits those interests."
+"What has happened now is a Russian and U.S. deal that legitimizes the al Qaeda line that the West acts only in its own interests and won't intervene unless it suits those interests."

 In the first government comments following Saturday's U.S.-Russian announcement, Syrian minister Ali Haidar described the chemical deal as a victory for Syria.